obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 	    CCIResourceDriver string `json:"cciResourceDriver,omitempty" protobuf:"bytes,40,opt,name=cciResourceDriver"`
      …}

-The proposed extension relies on a new optional argument inside the Pod spec to `driverName`.
+The proposed extension relies on a new optional argument inside the Pod spec to `cciResourceDriver`.
 We use this optional argument to drive the allocation process.
 If the driver name is not provided, the Pod resources will be allocated through the standard CPU manager within t ubeletlet.
 An alternative association approach can be considered during the implementation which can avoid